Root Canal – Endodontics

-When a cavity is left long enough, the decay can burrow into the deeper reaches of the tooth, causing extensive damage to tooth structure.
-When this damage goes beyond what can be treated by a filling, dentists can perform a root canal (or endodontics), preserving the tooth and retaining its original integrity saving the tooth.
+When a cavity is left long enough, the decay can burrow into the deeper reaches of the tooth.
+This decay can cause extensive damage to tooth structure.
+When this damage goes beyond what can be treated by a filling, dentists can perform a root canal (or endodontics).
+This procedure preserves the tooth and retains its original integrity, saving the tooth.

-Technically speaking, endodontics is a dental specialty that concentrates on the study and treatment of dental pulp.
-If the dental pulp becomes diseased or injured, treatment is required in order to save the tooth.
+Technically speaking, endodontics is a dental specialty for the treatment of dental pulp.
+If the dental pulp becomes diseased or injured, treatment is required to save the tooth.
 The most common endodontic treatment is root canal therapy.
 These experts are called endodontists.